Decision pipeline

 • News where "Israel" appears as collateral topic, without context of aggression, legislation, speech or attack against Jews.

-• Statements by the State of Israel itself (LLM prompts drop these as not incidents).
+• Statements by the State of Israel itself (classification rules drop these as not incidents).

 • Satirical, artistic or editorial content that does not describe a concrete fact.

-Items that pass keyword matching are sent to the LLM with this prompt (summary):
+Items that pass keyword matching are sent to a classifier that extracts the following fields against a strict schema:

 country → ISO-3166 alpha-2 code